 It feels good to set goals.
-It’s a bit like mental masturbation.
-We sit around for 20 minutes and dream about all of the cool things we’d potentially love to do.
+We sit around for 20 minutes and dream about all of the cool things we'd potentially love to do.
 Write a book, start a business, travel the world, quit our jobs.
-If you take 2 minutes to begin thinking about any one of those topics, your mind begins to build out a story where we’re sitting in Bali sipping Mai Tais while our business is passively printing money.
+If you take 2 minutes to begin thinking about any one of those topics, your mind begins to build out a story where we're sitting in Bali sipping Mai Tais while our business is passively printing money.

 That feels good.

-What doesn’t feel good is the 3 or so years ahead of you where you have to defy steep odds, face failure and press on in the face of adversity to build a company that no one has ever heard about before.
-That doesn’t always feel good.
+What doesn't feel good is the 3 or so years ahead of you where you have to defy steep odds, accept failure, and press on in the face of adversity to build a company that no one has ever heard about before.
+That doesn't always feel good.
 In fact, most of the time it feels downright awful.

 Whether you want to have the best body of your life, to make $100,000 and quit your job, or simply buy a house and stop renting – it's not going to be easy.
 There will be obstacles.
 There will be pain.
 The question then becomes, which pain are you willing to endure most in order to get what you want?